dan-elias/neighbourhood_blocking/README.md

-# Adjacent Block Indexing for Record Linkage
+# Neighbourhood Blocking for Record Linkage

 Summary
 -------

 The code in this repository is intended for use with the [recordlinkage](http://recordlinkage.readthedocs.io/en/latest/) package.
-It contains an implementation of the Adjacent Block Indexing method.
+It contains an implementation of the Neighbourhood Blocking Indexing method.
 This method combines some features of Standard Blocking, and Sorted Neighbourhood Indexing.
-In addition, it also allows for meaningful treatment of missing values and the simultaneous use of multiple sorting orders for the blocks (ie: sorting by each of the blocking keys individually).
+In addition, it also allows for meaningful treatment of missing values, the simultaneous use of multiple sorting orders for the blocks (ie: sorting by each of the blocking keys individually) and allowance for a limited number of blocking key mismatches.

-IPython Notebooks in this repo perform numerical experiments in which Adjacent Block Indexing is compared to Standard Blocking and Sorted Neighbourhood Indexing.
+IPython Notebooks in this repo perform numerical experiments in which Neighbourhood Blocking is compared to Standard Blocking and Sorted Neighbourhood Indexing.
 These take some time to run.
 Their results are that *under the conditions tested*:

-* Adjacent Block Indexing has similar scalability properties to Sorted Neighbourhood Indexing, Standard Blocking and Full Indexing (ie: runtime is approximately linear with respect to the size of the index produced)
+* Neighbourhood has similar scalability properties to Sorted Neighbourhood Indexing, Standard Blocking and Full Indexing (ie: runtime is approximately linear with respect to the size of the index produced)
-* Compared to the other methods, Adjacent Block Indexing can produce superior index quality at the expense of increased runtime.
+* Compared to the other methods, Neighbourhood Blocking can produce superior index quality at the expense of increased runtime.